Ayyavu Swamikal

-Thycaud Ayyavu Swamikal (1814 – 20 July 1909) was a spiritualist and social reformer.
-He was the first to challenge caste customs in Kerala during a time when caste restrictions and untouchability were at their peak.
+M. Subbaraya Panicker (born 1814 – 20 July 1909), better known as Thycaud Ayyavu Swamikal was a spiritualist and social reformer.
+He was one of the earliest to challenge caste customs in Kerala during a period when caste restrictions and untouchability were at their peak.
+Ayya Swamikal introduced Panthibhojanam or inter-dining in 19th-century Kerala.
+He was the guru of reformers and leaders such as Chattampi Swamikal, Sree Narayana Guru, and Ayyankali.

 Biography

 Ayyavu Swamikal was born in 1814 in Nakalapuram, Tamil Nadu.
 His original name was Subharayan.
 His parents were Mutthukumaran and Rugmini Ammal.
-His father and grandfather, Sri Hrishikesan, were scholars and experts in yoga and spiritual sciences.
-(Ayyaavu means "Father.")
+His father and grandfather, Sri Hrishikesan, were scholars and experts in yoga and migrated to Tamil Nadu from Pampumkadu in Malabar during Tipu Sultan's aggression.

 At the age of twelve, Subharayan received spiritual initiation from two Tamil saints, Sachidananda Maharaj and Sri Chitti Paradeshi, who used to visit his father.
 They informed his family that he had a special assignment in life: he was destined to serve humanity in another place, and when the time was right, they would come to take him and prepare him to fulfill his duty.
 These avadhutas were said to be connected to great siddhas from Tamil Nadu living in the Himalayas who knew the science of immortality.

 When he was sixteen, the two siddhas took him with them to Palani, where he learned advanced yoga.
 He traveled with them to Burma, Singapore, Penang, and Africa, meeting teachers of various religions and saints along the way.
 During his travels, Subharayan mastered English and acquired proficiency in Siddha medicine and alchemy.

 At the age of nineteen, he was sent back home with instructions to look after his parents and family.
 At home, he continued his worship of the Goddess and yogic practices, often entering a state of Samadhi.
-His biographers and disciples state that by this time, he had acquired the Ashtasiddhis, or divine powers, including the ability of astral travel.
+His biographers and disciples state that by this time, he had acquired the Ashta siddhis, or divine powers, including the ability of astral travel.
 Occasionally, he visited Pazhani, Chennai, and other religious sites as part of pilgrimages and to participate in scholarly discussions.

 He also began writing and composed Brahmothara Khandam and Pazhani Vaibhavam.
 At the age of twenty-seven, following the advice of his gurus, he visited the Kodungalloor Devi Temple in Kerala.
 It is said that his devotion was so profound and his prayers so powerful that when he recited the keerthans, the temple bells rang by themselves, and the doors opened to give him darshan.

-In a dream, the Goddess told him that she would appear before him in Trivandrum, so he traveled there during the reign of Swathi Tirunal Maharaja.
-The king learned of his scholarship and expertise in Sivaraja Yoga and invited him to the palace, from which he taught the king many things.
+In a dream, the Goddess told him that she would appear before him in Trivandrum, so he traveled there during the reign of Maharaja Swathi Tirunal.
+The king learned of his scholarship and expertise in Sivaraja Yoga and invited him to the palace.
+After meeting Subbarayan, the Maharajah decided to become his disciple.